TWO-STROKE TUESDAY | 2004 KAWASAKI KX250 FAN RESTORATION BUILD

 “The engine was massaged by Ryan and Craig Wilson with Factory Edge with some porting and tuning tricks they’ve developed through the years.
 I chose to go with a Boyesen Rad Valve to handle the intake duties.
-The motor was bead blasted and finished off with Boyesen covers, super cooler pump and a Specbolt nickel kit.
+The engine was bead blasted and finished off with Boyesen covers, Super Cooler pump and a Specbolt nickel kit.
 What is a two-stroke Kawasaki without the iconic Pro Circuit factory pipe and carbon shorty silencer.
 The graphics I designed and printed in-house.

 Up close with the KX250 engine.

 “I hadn’t ridden in about two and a half years.
 I didn’t know what to expect from the bike given that the 2018 body sits a little higher than the stock 2004 subframe and plastics.
 I didn’t know how it’d handle with the mix of parts that I just felt were the best of everything, in my mind.
 I have to say, it was love at first ride.
 I had my gearing off and stepped down to a 49-tooth Renthal rear sprocket and that made it perfect for me.
 The Enzo suspenders were perfect out of the box and this bike is the most balanced, nimble, fun having bike I’ve ever had!
 It was easy to gain confidence on it after dropping the forks down 5mm in the clamps.